hrshptl6595/tijn/README.md

 prompt indicates that the program is awaiting your input.
 Most options are a single character shown in brackets.
 Case does not matter and Ctrl-C can be used to quit at any time.

+## Design Considerations

+* When a user changes their primary account information, if the information is already in an additional account for the user the account's verification status will be preserved and the duplicate account will be removed from additional accounts.